skosachiov/wanna-debian/docs/simplebuilder/index.md

 ## Rebuid with suffix

 `cat <file> | simplebuilder --suffix="+ubuntu1"`

+## Build from connected APT sources (todo)

+If the string does not contain a URI scheme, the apt source operation will be called To do this, you must connect the deb-src sources.

+`echo vim | simplebuilder`

 ## Docker build
 `docker build -f simplebuilder/Dockerfile --build-arg BASE_IMAGE=debian:12 -t my-builder:debian-12`